Watch Part 1 Thursday, October 1 at 7pm & Part 2 Friday, October 2, 2015 at 7pm on WORLD

 180 DAYS: A YEAR INSIDE AN AMERICAN HIGH SCHOOL is an intimate portrait of life for the first graduating class of Washington Metropolitan High School (DC Met), a public school in Washington, D.C, where only seven percent of students are deemed “proficient” in math and only 19 percent in reading.
-With unprecedented access to students and teachers throughout the school year, 180 DAYS airs Thursday-Friday September 26-27, 2013 at 7pm on WORLD.
 The program is part of American Graduate: Let’s Make it Happen, a public media initiative supported by the Corporation for Public Broadcasting (CPB), that helps communities nationwide understand and implement solutions to address the high- school dropout crisis.

 “Each year, one out of every four students makes the life altering decision to drop out of school, resulting in severe consequences for their future and our country,” said Patricia Harrison, president and CEO of CPB.
 “Through the ‘American Graduate: Let’s Make it Happen’ initiative, national public media programming is helping to increase awareness and understanding of the complexities of the dropout epidemic, and local public television and radio stations are engaging parents, educators and community leaders to find solutions that keep students on the path to a high-school diploma.”

 180 DAYS chronicles the lives of teachers, students, administrators and parents struggling to keep their students on track to graduation at DC Met.
 The inner-city school embodies the complex challenges of adapting to the Obama administration’s “Race to the Top” school reform initiative, in which school funding and personnel decisions are based in large part on the results of high-stakes standardized tests.